top of page

 Each piece of rosewood, a timber traditionally used in walking stick making, was especially selected for its tight grain and structural integrity.
 It grew on the Dorrigo Plateau, is over 150 years old and hardened by a lightning strike and bush fire.

-stainless steel rod to provide a reinforced join.
+The shaft separates into two pieces with a sterling silver sleeve and a stainless steel rod to provide a reinforced join.
 This makes it easy to pack away into your travel bag.
 The tapered end is sterling silver with a replaceable non-slip tip that slides into an inner sleeve.

 Joanne Morris